dkerwin/django-pki/README.markdown

 Hasattr hack is required because Django imports settings.py multiple times.
 If you do not like this, place handler initialization code to urls.py or somewhere else in your project.

-### Do not forget to run "python manage.py syncdb" to create necessary database objects
+### Do not forget to run `python manage.py syncdb` to create necessary database objects